foundersandcoders/ws-database-testing/README.md

 * Create and set up a test database
 * Test database queries

-## Why do we need a test database???
+## Why do we need a test database??

 In this workshop we will be creating a test database, separate from our production database, that we will be running all tests on.

-Why do _you_ think it's important to have a separate database for testing?!
+Why do _you_ think it's important to have a separate database for testing?

 ## Getting Started